-While you’re working on your in progress email campaign you should plan to send a few test emails to make sure your great looking email design looks fabulous in a variety of email clients.
+While you’re working on your email campaign, plan to send a few test emails to make sure your design looks fabulous in a variety of email clients.
 Send test emails to yourself and your team members.

-- You can remove addresses for the list by selecting the blue x to the right of the email address
+- Remove addresses by selecting the blue X to the right of the email address.

-- All addresses are populated on a list called the Default Test List which you can find by looking up any addresses on the test list using Subscriber > Subscriber Search.
+- All addresses are added to a list called the Default Test List.
+You can access this list by looking up any addresses on the test list using Subscriber > Subscriber Search.

-- Test emails can be sent in 3 formats for testing each format: Multi-Part MIME, HTML and Text.
-When all 3 options are selected you will receive 3 test emails, one for each version.
+- Test emails can be sent in three formats: Multi-Part MIME, HTML and Text.
+You will receive one test email for each version you select.

-- You can include 'Test' and time-stamp information in the subject line of the test email.
+- You can include the word TEST and time-stamp information in the subject line of the test email.

 - List data field personalization is not included in test emails because the list is not using the same data as the list assigned to your campaign.
-Learn more about testing personalization in this post.
+Learn more about testing personalization.

 - Subscriber data field personalization can be included in test emails if the email address you are testing has those subscriber data fields saved on their WordFly subscriber profile.
 For example, if First Name has been imported for the email address being tested then First Name will appear in the test email.

 3. Select the Testing tab in your email campaign

 4. Select Send a test email